noahehall/multicloud/aws/services/Storage/ebs.md

   - you can keep app state on the EBS and server state on the EC2 instance store
   - the EBS life cycle isnt related to the EC2/instance store lifecycle
 - ensure your taking regular snapshots, and removing old snapshots
-- use cases
-  - operating systems: boot and root volumes can be used to store an OS
-  - databases: the storage layer fo a DB running on EC2 that will scaled with performance needs
-  - enterprise applications: EBS provides high availability and durability for mission critical applicatins
-  - big data analytics engines: data persistence, dynamic performance adjustments, and the ability to de/reatch volumes when resizing clusters

 ### anti patterns